Villawood Immigration Detention Centre: Conversion to a detention centre

 In 1976 a small section of the hostel was converted to provide security accommodation for persons awaiting deportation.
 This new section was named the Villawood Immigration Detention Centre.

 In 2001 the Villawood Immigration Detention Centre was the subject of controversy when 40 asylum seekers escaped.
 A month later, a Four Corners documentary, "The Inside Story", revealed the plight of six-year-old Iranian refugee Shayan Bedraie, who had been refusing to speak or eat.
 Shayan and his family had been detained at Woomera IRPC for 11 months and Villawood IDC for at least 6 months, and had witnessed a number of riots and self-harm incidents.
 He was periodically taken to hospital to be drip-fed and rehydrated, and then returned to detention.

 Management of the centre was outsourced to private company G4S Australia from 2003 to 2009.

 In January 2008, the Human Rights and Equal Opportunity Commission (HREOC) said the high-security section of Villawood Detention Centre was the "most prison like" of all Australia's immigration detention centres, and demanded it be closed immediately.
 The HREOC described the infrastructure as dilapidated, and conditions inside the detention centre as "harsh and inhospitable".

 Early in the morning of Thursday 21 April 2011, the centre was set alight by detainees.

+The centre was planned to close in mid-2019 after the closure of the Maribyrnong Immigration Detention Centre in Melbourne.
+However, the closure did not eventuate and the centre remained open as of 2025.